Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 Network Compatible!
 (Unless otherwise found not to be) For any issues or bug reports, contact me on the RoR2 Modding discord, or to me directly: @Ethanol 10#6656

+## Latest Update

+- 1.0.1 -> Changes:
+    - New feature:
+        - Added a suicide button (Default off, turn on and press 9 in game.)
+    - Slight visual/audio changes
+        - Heat gauge text now vibrates on overheat.
+        - Overheat overlay color changed dependant on Primary selected.
+        - Doubled Attenuation range (100 -> 200) on all sounds.
+        - Added some Footstep VFX (Still needs work and some sound too)
+    - Bug fixes
+        - Changed Flinch animation to Additive instead of Override.
+        - Changing Priority on moves so Primary is overrided if Secondary is pressed.
+        - Fixing issue where flare tries to apply damage to the already dead body of an enemy causing an NRE.
+        - Fixing NRE on Flare shot due to some boilerplate code that adds an effect component when it didn't need one.
+    - Balance Changes
+        - Health Growth from 15 -> 40 per level
+        - Masochism health percentage reduced from 0.05% -> 0.03% of max health per tick.
+        - Masochism buff duration reduced from 8 -> 6.5 seconds
+        - Changed Overheat's (Default M1) damage coefficient from 300% -> 350% for non-overheated projectiles.
+        - Changed Overdrive's (Alt M1) damage coefficient from 300% -> 200% for non-overheated projectiles.
+        - Changed Overdrive's (Alt M1) damage coefficient from 150% -> 80% for overheated projectiles.
+        - Changed Overdrive's (Alt M1) base heat cost to fire a projectile from 8 -> 12

 ## Trailer
 <div>
     <a href="https://www.youtube.com/watch?v=Aez62FNzMTg">